NicOudart/PyBWE/docs/PyBWE.md

 * The input is the frequency-domain spectrum of the radar's reponse signal from a series of targets.
 In this situation, the signal should in theory be a sum of complex sine-waves.

-* An autoregressive (AR) model is fitted to this spectrum, using the Burg algorithm.
+* An autoregressive (AR) model is fitted to this spectrum, using the Burg or the Modified Covariance algorithm.
 The order of the model is a user-defined parameter.

 * This model is used to extrapolate the spectrum forward and backward.
 The extrapolating factor is a user-defined parameter.